section-engineering-education/engineering-education/content/articles/hyperparameter-tuning-of-machine-learning-model-in-python/index.md

 After model training, let's now use the model to make predictions.
 We use the testing dataset.
 ### Making predictions using the testing dataset

-The testing data is used to evaluate the model and make predictions.
-It checks if the model can make accurate classifications.
+The testing data is used to check if the model can make accurate classifications.

 To make a prediction run the following command.